Empire-Strikes-Back/Flula/readme.txt

 - within editor side of our games player requires one namespace only
 - we, games, each have our own editor side and repl - each of us is one complete program
 - we, games, are single player only - we use no networking
+- we, games, allow copying/pasting generation seed to generate exactly the same game in another program

 no security